SeismicSystems/seismic-client/README.md

 Using [brew](https://formulae.brew.sh/formula/nvm):
 `brew install nvm`

-Make sure to follow the instructions to will source `nvm` in your shell profile
+Make sure to follow the instructions to source `nvm` in your shell profile

 ### npm